nataliesediva/english-for-designers/02-first-impression/index.md

 I'm self-taught, who’s design path started as a hobby in illustrations and art creations.
 Soon progressed into a passion for design.
 Today, I enjoy working creatively for smaller and bigger brands to develop their identity beyond a logo.

-***Currently*** I’m a graphic graphic designer and illustrator in Impact Hub Czech Republic.
+***Currently*** I’m a graphic designer and illustrator at Impact Hub Czech Republic.
 Taking care of the visual side and collaborating with the marketing team on the growth and new implementations.

 ## FEATURE PROJECT